 Other Internet Resources

-Work on this entry was supported by the Hope and Optimism Project.
+Work on an earlier version of this entry was supported by the Hope and Optimism Project at Notre Dame University.